Qing invasion of Joseon

 The invasion resulted in a Qing victory.
-Joseon was forced to establish a tributary relationship with the Qing Empire, as well as cut ties with the declining Ming dynasty.
-Two princes of the Joseon royal family were taken as hostages, but they came back to Joseon after few years.
-One of the two later became the King of Joseon.
-He is best known for his plan for an expedition to the Qing dynasty.
+Joseon was forced to establish a tributary relationship with the Qing Empire, as well as cut ties with the declining Ming.
+The crown prince of Joseon along with his younger brother were taken as hostages, but they came back to Joseon after a few years.
+One of the two later became the King Hyojong.
+He is best known for his plan for an expedition to the Qing Empire.